Curling: South Korean 'Garlic Girls' savor overnight fame

 No wonder fans also call them "Team Kim".

-Kim Yeong-mi and Kim Kyeong-ae are siblings and four of them hail from the same hometown of Uiseong, a county famous for garlic.
-Understandably, they are called the "Garlic Girls".
+While Kim Yeong-mi and Kim Kyeong-ae are siblings, all five hail from the same hometown of Uiseong, a county famous for garlic.
+Understandably, they are called the "Garlic Girls."

 Furthermore, they are linked to Kim Yeong-mi in one way or the other.
 They are either Yeong-mi's sister, or a friend of Yeong-mi's sister, or at least her close friend.